OrganiSoftware/passgens/README.md

 # passgens
 password generators

-I am not responmsible for any use of this product illegally.
+I am not responsible for any illegal use of this product.